 The editors at NET-A-PORTER, one of my favorite fashion websites, recently posted an article entitled Work it: Inject a little fashion savvy into your corporate closet.
 The article includes suggestions for office attire to suit three situations: the working lunch, after-hours drinks, and the boardroom.
 This article inspired me to incorporate many of their tips into outfits I created for this month, but I’ve gone one step further.
 My ensembles feature vintage costume jewelry from the TruFaux Jewels collection, with one type of piece for each situation.
 All of the jewelry I’ve selected feature blue hues, which are among the top 10 colors for women’s spring and summer fashions.
-You can see a variety of pieces from the 1920s through the 1950s in blue tones on the TruFaux Jewels website.
+You can see a variety of pieces from the 1920s through the 1950s in blue tones in the boutique’s September Birthstone Jewelry collection.

 I hope you find these examples inspiring for this spring/summer and beyond.